 Seven Novel Genetic Associations Identified for Breast Size, Including Three Already Strongly Correlated with Breast Cancer

 Using data from its unique online research platform, 23andMe, a leading personal genetics company, has identified seven single-nucleotide polymorphisms (SNPs) significantly associated with breast size, including three SNPs also correlated with breast cancer in a genome-wide association study (GWAS) now published online in BMC Medical Genetics

 23andMe continues to be active in the investigation of breast cancer as it collaborates with Genentech in their InVite Study to understand how genes influence response to treatment for metastatic breast cancer.
 Anyone who has had metastatic breast cancer and received a specific treatment may be eligible to participate and can learn more at https://www.23andme.com/invite-study/

 or by emailing [email protected]

-23andMe, Inc. is the leading personal genetics company.
+23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-23andMe has more than two million customers worldwide, with over 80 percent consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.